-The 2025 Australian turf herbicide resistance chart shows herbicide groups and their mode of action (MOA).
-These turf grass herbicide groups include:
+The 2025 Australian turf herbicide resistance groups chart shows herbicide groups and their mode of action (MOA).
+This turf grass herbicide groups chart includes:

 - The sulfonylureas.The Monument herbicide alternative, Recondo herbicide is a sulfonylurea and a Class 2 herbicide.
 Duke herbicide is also in this group.